39 Coastal Decorating Ideas for Your Beach Home

 25. Coastal Sunroom

 A warm and welcoming coastal sunroom boasts three walls with a large expanse of windows, allowing natural sunlight to brighten the space.
 This lovely and relaxing space includes tile flooring, a wood ceiling treatment, linen window treatments, and a textural area rug.
-Fresh greenery, a woven lamp, and wood furniture bring in an interplay of natural elements.
+Fresh greenery, a woven lamp, and wooden furniture create an interplay of natural elements.

 Coastal Sunroom